eloygarcia/RadboudCompression/BiomechanicalModel/Readme.md

 ./ItkToCGAL inputfilename outputfilename arguments
 ```

-> :warning: **This function was found during the current work and it was NOT testes**
-> Be very careful here!

 This functions should be used to extract the biomechanical model without using `iso2mesh`  and `Matlab`.
 However, we need the [`CGAL` Library](https://www.cgal.org/)